Scott Marlowe: Television

 In 1958, he played the son of the title character (played by James Whitmore) in the Wagon Train episode "The Gabe Carswell Story".
 In 1960, he starred opposite Clint Walker playing a white man raised by Apaches, married to a once-captive Mexican woman (Lisa Montell) reintegrating into his home town in the Cheyenne episode "Apache Blood".
 Also in 1960, he played a young man masquerading as Billy the Kid in "The Show Off" on Law of the Plainsman.
 In 1962, he guest-starred on Stoney Burke in "Point of Honor" as a troubled, would-be bull rider.
 The following year, he starred in "Legends Don't Sleep" as an aimless youth who venerates a newly released older ex-con (William Talman) who was once an infamous outlaw, in one of his four appearances on Gunsmoke.
 Marlowe had three notably sympathetic roles in Have Gun – Will Travel: as an innocent man about to be hanged in "The Hanging of Roy Carter" (1958), as an earnest and seemingly naive Native American appointed sheriff in "Charley Red Dog" (1959) and as an Austrian prince deceived by his advisor (Eduard Franz) in "Duke of Texas" (1961).
 In 1964, he was a special guest star playing an outlaw whose gang robs the Cartwrights with the sham help of Will Cartwright (Guy Madison) in "The Roper" on Bonanza.

-With his future in theatrical films mothballed in 1963 after the release of Lonnie, and with perhaps an eye wary to a future typecasted in the action-oriented Westerns, he successfully dismounted his saddled bad-boy image by seeking roles in other genres of television drama.
-His youthful good looks and cultivated media persona as a reckless rebel hardened into a smoldering, black-hearted villain as he transitioned in the mid-60's to playing the heavy in legal, police, medical, and mystery episodic dramas.
-This resonated with his audience and he became a mainstay guest star across the TV dial, regularly winning starring roles in primetime TV shows as a maturing performer well the 1990’s.
+After the release of Lonnie in 1963, his theatrical film work became limited, and he increasingly turned to television roles.
+During the mid-1960s, he moved away from his earlier "bad-boy" screen image and began appearing in a wider range of television dramas, including legal, police, medical and mystery series.
+He was often cast in antagonist or "heavy" roles, which helped establish him as a recurring guest actor on primetime television.
+Over the following decades, he continued to appear in television productions, with credits extending into the 1990s.